 '''

 Usage: xcube level [OPTIONS] INPUT

 Generate multi-resolution levels.
 Transform the given dataset by INPUT

 into the levels of a multi-level pyramid with spatial resolution

 decreasing by a factor of two in both spatial dimensions and write the

 result to directory OUTPUT.

 Options:

--o, --output OUTPUT Output path.
+-o, --output OUTPUT

+Output path.
 If omitted, "INPUT.levels" will

 be used.

+-L, --link

--L, --link Link the INPUT instead of converting it to a
+Link the INPUT instead of converting it to a

 level zero dataset.
 Use with care, as the

-'''

 INPUT's internal spatial chunk sizes may be

 inappropriate for imaging purposes.

+-t, --tile-size TILE_SIZE

--t,tile-size TILE-SIZE Tile size, given as single integer number or
+Tile size, given as single integer number or

 as <tile-width>, <tile-height>.
-If omitted,</tile-height></tile-width>
+If omitted,

 the tile size will be derived from the

 INPUT's internal spatial chunk sizes.
 If the

 INPUT is not chunked, tile size will be 512.

--n,num-levels-max NUM-LEVELS-MAX
+-n, --num-levels-max NUM_LEVELS_MAX

 Maximum number of levels to generate.
 If not

 given, the number of levels will be derived

 from spatial dimension and tile sizes.

+--help

-help Show this message and exit.
+Show this message and exit.

+'''

+'''

-\$ xcube level --link -t 720 data/cubes/test-cube.zarr
+$ xcube level --link -t 720 data/cubes/test-cube.zarr

+'''

-The related Python API function are
+The related Python API functions are

 - xcube.core.level.compute_levels(),

 - xcube.core.level.read_levels(), and

-- xcube.core.level.write_levels().
+- xcube.core.level.write levels().